PeterNaydenov/log/README.md

     })

 ```
-You need a messages during debug proccess but you don't want to see them in production.
-Log system has single point for setting it active or not active and how verbose should be.

-Library `log` can executes a function instead of sending information to the console.
-You should initialize it with the function otherwise `log` will use the default log method - sending the information to the console.

-Levels of verbose - you can define different levels of message importance and use them as filter factor.
+Activity levels - you can define different levels of message importance and use levels as filter factor.